-Nonsteroidal Anti-Inflammatory Agents (NSAIDS) Concomitant use of aspirin (or other nonsteroidal anti-inflammatory agents) and corticosteroids increases the risk of gastrointestinal side effects.
+Conconstant use of aspirin (or other nonsteroidal anti-inflammatory agents) and concomitant use of aspirin (or other nonsteroidal anti-inflammatory agents) and corticosteroids increases the risk of gastrointestinal side effects.
 Aspirin should be used cautiously in conjunction with corticosteroids in hypoprothrombinemia.
 The clearance of salicylates may be increased with concurrent use of corticosteroids.

+Skin Tests

-Skin TestsCorticosteroids may suppress reactions to skin tests
+Corticosteroids may suppress reactions to skin tests.
+Vaccines

 Vaccines Patients on prolonged corticosteroid therapy may exhibit a diminished response to toxoids and live or inactivated vaccines due to inhibition of antibody response.
 Corticosteroids may also potentiate the replication of some organisms contained in live attenuated vaccines.
-Route administration of vaccines or toxoids should be deferred until corticosteroid therapy is discontinued if possible (see WARNINGS, Infections, Vaccination section).
+Route administration of vaccines or toxoids should be deferred until corticosteroid therapy is discontinued if possible (see WARNINGS, Infectione Vaccinetine scription) Infections, Vaccination section).

-Carcinogenesis, Mutagenesis, Impairment of Fertility

-No adequate studies have been conducted in animals to determine whether corticosteroids have a potential for carcinogenesis or mutagenesis.
+Carcinogenesis, Mutagenesis, Impairment of Fertility No adequate studies have been conducted in animals to determine whether corticosteroids have a potential for carcinogenesis or mutagenesis.

-Steroids may increase or decrease motility and number of spermatozoa in some patie
+Steroids may increase or decrease motility and number of spermatozoa in some patients.